jtwool/superdead-rules/src/7_running-the-game.md

 # Running Zombie-Supers Pulp Horror

-This section is for the gamemasters: new, aspiring, experienced, or grizzled.

-If you've run a TTRPG before, running a zombie-supers pulp horror game like Super Dead is going to feel familiar -- but it's not the same as your typical dungeon-crawl.

-And the more you lean into what makes Super Dead different than other TTRPGs, the more unique of an experience you'll find it, and -- we hope -- the more fun you'll have.

 ### Running a Supers game
 There are a few unique things about running an explicit Super Hero game.
 First off, Everyone wants to feel powerful and do cool stuff.
 Now, that isn't necessarily too different than any other game -- who wants their character to be boring?
 But Super Hero games promise that the characters are going to be protagonists.
 They are going to be mixing it up and making things happen.
 As a game master, keep this in mind and work to find moments for each character to shine.

 In a Supers Game, we also need to be aware that we're not playing by "earth rules".
-We're playing by comic-book rules.
-You'll want to be careful how far you stretch this, because there is a natural tension between the heroism of comic book rules and the grittiness of the zombie apocalypse -- but it essential to lean into some degree of comic book eccentricity and camp to give the full comic book feel.
+Even in a street-level supers game, we're playing by comic-book rules.
+You'll want to be careful how far you stretch this, because there is a natural tension between the heroism of comic book rules and the grittiness of the zombie apocalypse -- but it essential to lean into some degree of comic book eccentricity and camp to realize the full super hero feel.

-> **NB: Survivability and Power.** In Super Dead, the player characters are super in terms of their abilities, but rifle rounds can change that in a hurry, and zombies are always deadly.
-Your players should NOT expect to have survivability on par with a "hit points"-style fantasy game.
+> **NB: Survivability and Power.** In Super Dead, the player characters are super in terms of their abilities, but rifle rounds can change that in a hurry, and zombies are **deadly**.
+Your players should not expect to have survivability on par with a "hit points"-style fantasy game.

-Third, your villains shouldn't go away that easily.
+Additionally, your villains shouldn't go away that easily.
 Did your heroes soundly defeat the villain by pushing them into a pit of acid?
 Did they fling them out of a building?
 Flatten them with car?
 No matter.
 Villains come back.
 Your players will want their villains to come back.
 A recurring rogue's gallery of foes that they can build relationships with is part of the intrigue.

 With that said, not all villains must be evil all the time.
 Feel free to team your villains up against the heroes.
 Or have a villain invite the heroes to team up against another, even stronger villain.